Beginner Guitar Scales Made Easy

 So many great songs were written using a blues scale, and when you learn it you’ll be channeling some of the greatest guitarists to ever do it.

-Thanks for checking out our complete guide on the most essential beginner guitar scales every student needs to know.
+Thanks for checking out our complete guide on the most essential scales every student needs to know.

-There are more scales out there, but it’s important that you focus on these basic ones first and master them as much as you can.
+There are more scales out there, and some pretty scientific information on scales, but it’s important that you focus on these basic ones first and master them as much as you can.

-Now that you’re done learning some basic guitar scales, be sure to download our free Guitar Chord and Tab Cheat Sheets so you can speed up your progress when learning how to play guitar.
+Now that you’re done learning these, be sure to download our free Guitar Chord and Tab Cheat Sheets so you can speed up your progress when learning how to play guitar.